fmelipin/Stealth-Shellcode-Runner/README.md

-# Stealth-Shellcode-Runner (Indirect Syscalls)
+# Stealth-Shellcode-Runner

 # 🔒 Advanced Shellcode Execution via Process Hollowing and AES Encryption

-This project demonstrates a stealthy approach to executing an AES-encrypted PowerShell reverse shell using a custom C# loader, `donut` for shellcode generation, and a custom runner using **indirect syscalls** and **process hollowing** techniques.
+This project demonstrates a stealthy approach to executing an AES-encrypted PowerShell reverse shell using a custom C# loader, `donut` for shellcode generation, and a custom runner using **full indirect syscalls** and **process hollowing** techniques.

 ---